jundalisay/mahahex/content/politicians/andres-bonifacio.md

 - Incompetent government officials
 - Abuses of authority

-The above are the list of complaints of Katagalugans against the Spanish, as written in 'Mga daklang cautosan' of January 1892.
+The above were among the list of complaints of Katagalugans against the Spanish, as written in 'Mga daklang cautosan' of January 1892.